Applicable plans

 When you start typing a formula into the formula options field, Zenkit will show you a dropdown of available operators, functions and aggregations you can use.

-The first thing you'll be shown is a dropdown list of all number fields in your current collection or referenced number fields.
+The first thing you'll be shown is a dropdown list of all number fields in your current list or referenced number fields.

 Select a field you want to work with from the dropdown menu or type in a number you want to use.